MicrosoftDocs/dynamics-365-supply-chain-insights/articles/overview.md

 ---
-title: Supply Chain Insights overview
+title: Supply Chain Insights home page
 description: This topic provides an overview of Microsoft Dynamics 365 Supply Chain Insights and the value that it brings to users.
 author: carylhenry
 ms.date: 10/12/2021